uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 console.log(greeting); // Hello world!
 ```

 Template strings are written using backticks (*not* single quotes).
 They may contain so called *placeholders* which are expressions embedded inside `${...}`.
-These expressions can be any valid JavaScript expression that evaluates to a value convertible to a string:
+These expressions can be any valid JavaScript expression that evaluates to a value implicitly convertible to a string:

 ```javascript
 console.log(`2 + 2 = ${2 + 2}`); // 2 + 2 = 4